Host diversity and adaptive vector feeding preferences shape disease burden in vector-borne diseases: Adaptive dynamics of vector host preference

 The invading genotype will be evolutionarily advantageous if $\psi_{\sigma_{h2(r)}}(\sigma_{h2(m)})>0$.
 Here $\sigma_{h2(r)}$ and $\sigma_{h2(m)}$ denote the strategy used by the resident and mutant populations.
 At the evolutionary singular strategies (ESS), $\sigma_{h2}^*$, we have

 Using the expression of invasion fitness and its derivative at the ESS, we can study possible evolutionary outcomes in the system.
 To understand the conditions on host community composition that lead the vector population to evolve no feeding preference or to adopt an opportunistic feeding strategy, we constructed pairwise invasibility plots (PIPs).
-The occurrence of evolutionary unstable singular points demonstrates the existence of such a generalist strategy.
-Figure \ref{fig5:PIP}(a) shows that vectors will always feed on $h1$ in an environment favoring higher encounters with $h1$ than $h2$, that is, $\sigma_{h2}^*$ will approach 0 for all initial strategies.
-Whereas an ESS emerges when both the hosts are encountered at similar times or if $h2$ is encountered more frequently, as shown in Figure \ref{fig5:PIP}(b)-(d).
+Figure \ref{fig5:PIP}(a) shows that selection favors complete specialization on $h1$ in an environment favoring higher encounters with $h1$ than $h2$, that is, $\sigma_{h2}^*$ will approach 0 for all initial strategies.
+Whereas an ESS emerges when both the hosts are encountered at comparable rates or if $h2$ is encountered more frequently, as shown in Figure \ref{fig5:PIP}(b)-(d).

 To understand how vector feeding behavior is evolutionarily linked to their ability to overcome host defenses, we calculate ESS for varied trade-off strengths.
 We found that $\sigma_{h2}^*$ vanishes as $\chi$ increases from 0 to a slightly high value, that is, strong to moderately weak trade-off strength, as shown in Figure \ref{fig6:Tradeoff}(a).
 This indicates that the vector's tendency is to specialize in feeding on $h1$ when encountered in greater numbers.
 Moreover, evolutionary endpoints attain values between 0 and 1 for further weakening of trade-off strength.
 In Figures \ref{fig6:Tradeoff}(b)-(d), the encounter rate with $h2$ is higher or similar to $h1$, and a nonzero ESS exists.
-These figures show that the abundance of $h2$ for feeding extends the parameter space for prospering the trait of biting $h2$ among the vector population.
+These figures show that increasing the encounter rate of h2 expands the parameter space over which the trait of biting h2 is evolutionarily favored.
 We noted that for a weak trade-off (high value of $\chi$), the singular point shifts closer to 0.
 Hence, the value of $\sigma_{h2}^*$ is higher for similar host encounter rates or if the trade-off strength is moderate.